 my husband to leave his funk at the door and to affirm his day...we'll see

+what happens.
 Thank you for all that you do.
 Keep it up and keep changing people's lives!

 Your seminar was by far the best, most uplifting seminar that I have ever attended.
 Your great attitude is very infectious, and feeling the effect that it had on me makes me want to be a better person every day.
 Your motto "Leave the funk at the door" really DOES work!
 I have made it a practice to have a good attitude as soon as I walk into the doors of my work, and I can actually feel it rubbing off on my coworkers!
 If I start the morning out right, this largely affects how the rest of my day will go.
 Thanks for your uplifting email and for the reminder to make every day a great day!!